 East of the River

 From Here to There

-In Connecticut all roads lead to the suburbs, but it is taking longer to get there.
-How transportation policy and culture affect how we get around, our lifestyle and the economy.
+In Connecticut all roads lead to the suburbs, but it's taking longer to get there or anywhere else.
+How transportation policy impacts how we get around, the state economy, and its culture.

 Left to Die